 Pam Meyercord of Dallas is former state President of the Texas PTA and National PTA Board member, as well as a committed civic volunteer.
 Pam’s PTA leadership began in Dallas ISD schools, where she was PTA president at John J. Pershing Elementary and Benjamin Franklin Middle School, and later served as Dallas ISD PTA Council President for two terms.
-In addition, she served on the 2002 Dallas ISD School Bond Election Steering Committee.
 She holds a bachelor of science in special education from the University of Oklahoma.
 Pam is a member of Highland Park Presbyterian Church, where she has served as a deacon.
-She has held leadership positions in Friends of the Dallas Public Library; Northwood Woman's Club; Mental Health America of Greater Dallas; Big Thought; Children’s Arts in Education Fund, Inc.; League of Women Voters of Dallas; Partnership for Arts, Culture and Education; Women’s Council of Dallas County, Texas, Inc. and Booker T. Washington High School for the Performing and Visual Arts Advisory Board.
-Her memberships include Kappa Kappa Gamma alumnae, Junior League of Dallas, Northwood Republican Women's Club, and League of Women Voters, and she is a Professional Registered Parliamentarian.
+She has held leadership positions in Friends of the Dallas Public Library; Northwood Woman’s Club; Mental Health America of Greater Dallas; Big Thought; Children’s Arts in Education Fund, Inc.; League of Women Voters of Dallas; Partnership for Arts, Culture and Education; Women’s Council of Dallas County, Texas, Inc. and Booker T. Washington High School for the Performing and Visual Arts Advisory Board.
+Her memberships include Kappa Kappa Gamma alumnae, Junior League of Dallas, and Northwood Republican Women’s Club.
+Additionally, she provides parliamentary services to many professional and civic organizations.
 Pam and her husband, David, have three daughters.